AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

 ## Import packages {#importing-packages}

-The package import wizard is accessible via the main menu **[!UICONTROL Tools > Advanced > Import package]** of the Adobe Campaign client console.
+The package import assistant is accessible via the main menu **[!UICONTROL Tools > Advanced > Import package]** of the Adobe Campaign client console.

 You can import a package from an export performed earlier, e.g. from another Adobe Campaign instance, or a [built-in package](../../installation/using/installing-campaign-standard-packages.md), depending on the terms of your license.